In Venezuela, labour relationships and employment contracts are governed by the following regulations.

 Labour law applies to Venezuelans as well as foreigners irrespective of which part of Venezuela their labour relations were rendered or contracted.
 The law also applies to employees of foreign companies which provide services in Venezuela (even on a temporary basis).

-Some key points to note on the Venezuelan labour market is as follows
+Some key points to note on the Venezuelan labour market:

 - Organic Labor Law (19 June 1997) and its Regulation (25 January 1999) is the governing regulation that underpins the Venezuelan labour market